antevens/boatcontrol/README.md

 Pi/Pi2/Pi2/Pi4s should fit you should make sure your device fits before choosing this mounting method.

-_If using a Jetson NX or AGX make sure you use the horizontal inductors for the PSU since the vertical arrangement can block one of the mounting holes._
+_If using a Jetson Xavier NX or AGX make sure you use the horizontal inductors for the PSU since the vertical arrangement can block one of the mounting holes._

 ### Addon cards